rkettering/a_star_js/README.md

 These are just plain vanilla-js files, with es6-leanings (they use stuff that only works chromium/firefox at the time of writing, though that will likely be universally supported in the near future).
 They import lodash, jquery, and also do some canvas drawing to create a nice visual graph of the mazes being solved and of the nodes touched by the algorithm.

+Merely downloading the files, and opening them in a browser should suffice to make them work; they need no server, build process, or anything.

 ## Warning:
 Most of the files are busted "partial attempts" to get the algorithms working.